Gå till huvudinnehållet

 • interviews and surveys (e.g. transcriptions, survey forms, responses)

-• audio-visual materials (e.g. recordings and videos)
+• audio-visual materials (e.g. recordings, videos)

 • pictures, photos